MohamedMahmoudHassan/Sorting-Algorithms-Visualizer/README.md

 # Sorting-Algorithms-Visualizer
-As the name suggests, It's a sorting algorithms visualization tool which is not new idea but I needed to create some react app that related to algorithms.
+As the name suggests, It's a sorting algorithms visualization tool which is not new idea but I wanted to create some react apps that related to algorithms.

 I guess it can be great educational tool as it shows every step of the involved sorting algorithms, and has multiple options that makes it easier to know more about algorithms and compre between them.